Pilot (The X-Files): Filming

-Principal photography for "Pilot" took place over fourteen days during March 1993; using a budget of US$2 million.
-Filming of the episode took place in and around Vancouver, British Columbia, Canada.
+Principal photography for "Pilot" took place over fourteen days in March 1993, with a budget of US$2 million.
+Filming for the episode took place in and around Vancouver, British Columbia, Canada.
 The series would use the Vancouver area for production for the next five years, although production would move to Los Angeles from the beginning of the sixth season at the behest of Duchovny.

 The scene set in the Bellefleur graveyard was shot in Queen Elizabeth Park, marking the first time the location had been used to represent a graveyard; the location would later be used for the same purpose in the fourth season episode "Kaddish."
-The interior shots of the psychiatric hospital were filmed in a disused building owned by Riverview Hospital in Coquitlam, and marked the first time that the crew met with producer R. W. Goodwin.
+The interior shots of the psychiatric hospital were filmed in a disused building owned by Riverview Hospital in Coquitlam, marking the first time the crew met producer R. W. Goodwin.
 The episode's final warehouse scene was filmed in a document warehouse belonging to the headquarters of the Canadian television network Knowledge.
 An office in the same building was also used for Scully's briefing at the beginning of the episode.
-The scenes involving the Smoking Man required special permission to be filmed, in order to allow for actor Davis to smoke in a public building.
+The scenes involving the Smoking Man required special permission to film, to allow actor Davis to smoke in a public building.

 All of the interior shots of FBI headquarters were filmed in the main newsroom of the Canadian Broadcasting Corporation, as the production crew found that the open plan offices they wished to represent no longer existed, having typically been converted into cubicles.
 However, it was found that working around the CBC's broadcast schedule was too unwieldy, and later episodes of the series replicated the location on a soundstage.